-Still, the “10 million dollar” question is how exactly people use this power to boost sales.
+Still, the “10 million dollars” question is how exactly people use this power to boost sales.
 The strategy you can adopt can be passive or active.

 Passive strategy implies using Twitter for tracking what’s in the air, where the area of interests lies as well as prompt reacting to the changes.

-Active strategy implies being active in promoting your company products, services and drawing traffic to your web-sites.
-It includes launch and support of certain marketing activities and active on-going communication with users.
+Active strategy implies being active in promoting your company products, services, and drawing traffic to your web-sites.
+It includes the launch and support of certain marketing activities and active on-going communication with users.